dharmamitra/dharmamitra-frontend-next/README.md

 - model and content updates are kept in sync across locales by running `yarn i18n:modelsync`
 - message syncing has been added as an automated pre-commit step in `.husky/pre-commit`.
 - The [Unicode Common Locale Data Repository (CLDR)](https://cldr.unicode.org/index/charts) locale codes used by [Javascripts's Internationalization API](https://tc39.es/ecma402/#sec-implementation-dependencies) are used for the project's locale codes to define the project's supported locales.
-- Supported locales are defined in the `supportedLocales` varriable in `src/config.ts` and locale files named with the locale code are added to the `messages/` directory (eg. `messages/zh-Hant.json`).
+- Supported locales are defined in the `supportedLocales` varriable in `src/i18n.ts` and
+- Locale files named with the locale code are added to the `messages/` directory (eg. `messages/zh-Hant.json`).
 - `messages/` files use the convention of:
   - pascal case keys for page content and
   - camel case keys for component content.